keanehatescoding/strathmore_docs/Second year First Semester Notes/Principles of Ethics/Ethics.md

 4. Morality is independent of personal conveniences and thus immune to human prejudice.
 5. A good judgement must be supported by good reasons.

-#### Weakness of Kan't Theory
+#### Weakness of Kant's Theory
 1. Ignores consequences in determining the rightness or wrongness of actions.
 2. The idea that morality is absolute makes morality unable fail to accept extenuating circumstances.
 3. Renders morality unable to solve conflicts in a situation of conflict of values.

 ## 3. Virtue Ethics
 For this type of ethics the primary question is not what I ought to do but what kind of person oughtn't I be.
-Ethics cannot be reduced to the mere fulfilment of rules or norms.
+Ethics cannot be reduced to the mere fulfillment of rules or norms.

 Limits of norms/rules:
 1. Impossible to make for every situation.